• Menu

 Maintaining Ideal Temperature Levels

 Temperature plays a crucial role in the overall health of your indoor vertical garden.
 Most plants thrive in temperatures ranging from 65-75°F (18-24°C), with cooler temperatures at night.
-It is essential to monitor and maintain consistent temperature levels to prevent stress or damage to your plants.
+It is essential to monitor and maintain consistent temperature levels to prevent plant stress or damage.

 To achieve this, consider investing in a digital thermometer and a thermostat-controlled heating or cooling system.
-This will allow you to maintain a consistent temperature and create an optimal environment for your plants’ growth.
+This will allow you to maintain a consistent temperature and create an optimal environment for your plant’s growth.
 Additionally, ensure proper air circulation by using a small fan to dissipate excess heat and maintain a consistent temperature throughout your vertical garden.

 Maximizing Light Exposure and Temperature Control with Container Selection